 The social media demographics in Indonesia are skewed towards younger users, but the growth rate of the older population (age 45 and above) has been significant in recent years.
 In just a three year period, the number of users in this age group has doubled.
 It is worth noting that this group is also expanding rapidly as the demographic age.

 During the pandemic, we also see a substantial growth in social media use.
-This can mainly be attributed to the shutdown of numerous brick-and-mortar stores, prompting merchants to rely on digital platforms such as e-commerce, social media, and messaging apps to continue engaging with their customers; and for many, to continue engaging with their friends and families.
+This can mainly be attributed to the shutdown of numerous brick-and-mortar stores, prompting Indonesian to further connect with their friends and families over the internet.
+Also, merchants are relying on digital platforms such as e-commerce, social media, and messaging apps to continue engaging with their customers.

-In Indonesia, WhatsApp is the most commonly used chat platform, followed closely by Meta.
-Facebook and Instagram, both owned by Meta, are used by 81-85% of the country’s internet population between the ages of 16-64.
+In Indonesia, WhatsApp is the most commonly used chat platform with almost 90% internet users active on it, followed closely by other Meta-owned platforms.
+Facebook and Instagram are used by 81-85% of the country’s internet population between the ages of 16-64.
 In the past four years, TikTok has experienced tremendous growth in Indonesia, with its user base increasing from 35 million to now more than 44% of the population.

 In 2019, the Indonesian government temporarily blocked features like sending photos, audio, or video on social networks owned by Meta given the then riot which killed at least six people and leaving more than 200 people injured.
 After that, we started to see some users migrating to alternative platforms like Twitter, Signal, and especially Telegram.